 - ½ – ⅔ cup Cheese (Add less/more to your preference.
 I used Italian cheese but you can use your favorite cheese)

-- Heat ½ tbsp oil, add onion, rosemary, green chilies, chopped mushrooms and saute for 3-4 minutes.
+- Heat ½ tablespoon oil, add onion, rosemary, green chilies, chopped mushrooms and saute for 3-4 minutes.

 - Add salt, pepper, garlic and mix well.
 Then add tamari sauce to give the mushrooms some color.
 Saute until the mixture is dry for, 1 – 2 minutes.
 Total sauteing time is about 5 minutes.